-The word emergent means that we are tapping into the present moment and witnessing the unexpected rise into view.
-The words emergent and emergency have the act of attention in common, as they both require authentic presence and responsiveness in the moment.
-Emergency has to do with a sense of reacting in a crisis.
+The word emergent means that we are tapping into the present moment and witnessing the unexpected arise into view.
+The phrases emergent and emergency have the act of attention in common, as both require authentic presence and responsiveness at the moment.
+Emergency has to do with a sense of reacting to a crisis.
 Emergent has to do with responding to what is arising before you.
 However, because we are often in a state of societal strain, with fear, anger, and attachment as common frequencies, we have an increased tendency to behave in a reactionary state activating our adrenal response, even in non-emergency situations.
-The attention and ability to respond with agility and dynamic adaptability is necessary to access and alleviate what is emerging.
-This is important in the context of our current work as designers because we can use design to create order in the midst of chaos, and ultimately reshape the direction of our evolution.
+The attention and ability to respond with agility and dynamic adaptability are necessary to access or alleviate what is emerging.
+Responsiveness is essential in the context of our current work as designers because we can use design to create order in the midst of chaos, and ultimately reshape the direction of our evolution.
 Join me as I explore how we can become self-empowered, conscious co-evolutionaries through Emergent Design.

 Stepping into Engaged Action